expresspigeon/blog/src/content/kb/transactional/transactional-routing.md

 * Sending to a test email address
 * Sending to a real email address

-## ExpressPigeon blackhole
+## The Black Hole!

 Yes, ExpressPigeon has a blackhole!
 If you send your messages to `blackhole@expresspigeon.com` using our API, the message will not be actually sent.
 Use this feature to learn now to integrate with our API to send messages, but not exactly send them.

 ## Sending to a sandbox address

 The next step after blackhole, is to start sending real messages.
-Each API call requires using the Authentication Key, but if you use a Sandbox [Authentication Key](security_and_authentication), the messages will be delivered to a Sandbox Destination email
+Each API call requires using the Authentication Key, but if you use a Sandbox [Authentication Key](security_and_authentication), the messages will be delivered to the Sandbox Destination email.

 In order to access the Authentication Keys in your account, navigate to the [Integrations](https://expresspigeon.com/settings/integrations) page.

 ![](images/sandbox-key.png)

+## Sending to actual addresses

+When you are comfortable to send to yourself after the integration, just replace the Sandbox Authentication Key for **Production Authentication Key**, and messages will be delivered to real people!